IgorEvansAuthor/www/miklos.md

   He is not our hero.
 He’s not even a reliable narrator.
 Yet this sanctified sad sack with delusions of relevance and a file full of corpses may be the only one reckless enough to ask the questions no one else dares—and survive the answers.

   This standalone tragicomedy blends mythic fantasy with noir detective fiction and wry humor—think *The Big Sleep* meets *The Iliad* and *The Clouds—*in under 300 pages.

-(Not including the glossary, helpfully provided for readers unversed in ancient dialects, practical daemonology, and mythologically variable genitalia.)
+  (Want more?
+It also links to an extensive—though entirely optional—online glossary, helpfully provided for readers unversed in ancient dialects, practical daemonology, and mythologically variable genitalia.)

-  It won’t earn you a Classics degree.
-It <i>will</i> make you laugh and cry at the end of the world—and that’s something, isn’t it?
+  Sure, it won’t get you a Classics degree.
+Instead, it will sharpen your smile, break your heart, and teach you what gods fear most—as you laugh and cry at the end of the world.

-  Enter the grin-dark world of <i>Míklos.</i> Just don’t expect justice—or sanity.
+  **Enter the grin-dark world of Míklos and abandon all hope for justice—or sanity.**
 ---